gfx-rs/genmesh/readme.md

 Here `Cube` generates six faces, one per side this is presented as a `Quad<Vertex3<f32>>`.

-`vertex` maps a function to each vertex in each face, in this case we want to convert from `vertex-rs`'s internal vertex format to our own.
+`vertex` maps a function to each vertex in each face, in this case we want to convert from `genmes`'s internal vertex format to our own.
 We now have a `Quad<MyVertex>>`.

 We can do a polygon level transform and modify the polygon as a whole.
 In the example we add a valid texture coordinate to each face. the `polygon` transform does not require the vertices to be consistent but the Polygon type must be.